cloudflare/cloudflare-docs/content/page-shield/reference/page-shield-api.md

 ---
 pcx-content-type: reference
-title: Script Monitor API
+title: Page Shield API
 weight: 4
 ---

-# Script Monitor API
+# Page Shield API

-You can change the Page Shield status and fetch information about the currently monitored scripts using the [Script Monitor API](https://api.cloudflare.com/#script-monitor-properties).
+You can change the Page Shield status and fetch information about the currently monitored scripts using the [Page Shield API](https://api.cloudflare.com/#page-shield-properties).

 For authentication instructions, refer to [Getting Started: Requests](https://api.cloudflare.com/#getting-started-requests) in the Cloudflare API documentation.

 ## Endpoints

-You can obtain the complete endpoint by appending the [Script Monitor API](https://api.cloudflare.com/#script-monitor-properties) endpoints listed below to the Cloudflare API base URL.
+You can obtain the complete endpoint by appending the [Page Shield API](https://api.cloudflare.com/#page-shield-properties) endpoints listed below to the Cloudflare API base URL.

 The Cloudflare API base URL is: